 The escaping binaries will travel to large distances in a relatively short time scale.
-Assuming a system velocity of $v{sys} = 200 \text{ km s}^{-1}$ and a radial trajectory, we estimate that in 1 Gyr the binary will move from the host galaxy to a distance of ~ 200 kpc.
-This value significantly exceeds the field-of-view of the presently studied Chandra observations (~ 30 - 60 kpc), implying that such kicked X-ray sources cannot be detected in our sample.
-On another note, due to the expected low surface density of supernova kicked sources at large radii, they will be virtually indistinguishable from the CXB level.
+Assuming a system velocity of $v{\rm sys}=200~{\rm km~s^{-1}}$ and a radial trajectory, we estimate that in 1 Gyr the binary will move from the host galaxy to a distance of $\sim 200~{\rm kpc}$.
+This value significantly exceeds the field-of-view of the presently studied Chandra observations (30 - 60 kpc), implying that such kicked X-ray sources cannot be detected in our sample.
+On another note, owing to the expected low surface density of supernova kicked sources at large radii, they will be virtually indistinguishable from the CXB level.

-As the exact cause of the natal kick is not understood, it is not known what birth velocities of black holes are.
-Unlike neutron stars, they cannot be measured directly from proper motions of isolated black holes, while attempts to derive them from the spatial distribution of black hole binaries so far produced ambiguous results.
-Among different models, a momentum-conserving model is often considered, which assumes that during the supernova explosion, black holes and neutron stars receive same momentum (rather than same kick velocity).
-In this model, the kick velocities of black holes are by a factor of $\sim 5 - 10$ smaller that those received by the neutron stars, in accord with their mass ratios.
-Therefore black holes kicks would be insufficient to drive them out of even the lowest mass galaxies in our sample.
-This agrees with the fact, that the threshold luminosity above which the extended halo of X-ray sources vanishes, $\sim (3-5) \cdot 10^{37}$ erg/s, is close to the Eddington luminosity limit for the neutron star.
+As the exact cause of the natal kick is not understood, it is not known what the birth velocities of black holes are.
+Unlike neutron stars, they cannot be measured directly from proper motions of isolated black holes, while attempts to derive them from the spatial distribution of black hole binaries so far has produced ambiguous results.
+Among different models, a momentum-conserving model is often considered, which assumes that during the supernova explosion, black holes and neutron stars receive the same momentum (rather than the same kick velocity).
+In this model, the kick velocities of black holes are smaller by a factor of 5 - 10 than those received by the neutron stars, according to their mass ratios.
+Therefore black hole kicks would be insufficient to drive them out of even the lowest mass galaxies in our sample.
+This agrees with the fact that the threshold luminosity above which the extended halo of X-ray sources vanishes is about $(3-5) \cdot 10^{37}$ erg/s, which is close to the

+Eddington luminosity limit for the neutron star.
 It also suggests that the excess sources in the galactic outskirts with supernova kicked origins are neutron star binaries.

 Above, we outlined a qualitative picture which may become a framework for a quantitative analysis.
-In order for this picture to be proven or falsified, realistic calculations need to be done, similar to the ones performed by Brandt & Podsiadlowski (1995); Repetto et al. (2012).
+A possible direct proof of the kick scenario could be a measurement of the line-ofsite velocities of X-ray sources located at large galactocentric radii, which may be a daunting (but still possible) task given the optical faintness of these systems.
+On the other hand, this picture can receive further support or it can be falsified with realistic calculations of the dynamics of the kicks and kinematics of the kicked systems similar to the ones performed by Brandt & Podsiadlowski (1995) and Repetto et al. (2012).
 Results of such calculations can be compared with the observed radial source density profiles in galaxies of different masses.
-Such a comparison would also require detailed globular cluster information in order to remove contribution of globular cluster LMXBs.
+A comparison of this kind would also require detailed globular cluster information in order to remove the contribution of globular cluster LMXBs.
 This, however, is beyond the scope of this paper.